oliverwoodings/google-device-auth/README.md

     }
     ```

   When this event is emitted the `refresh_token` is automatically stored in the `options.refreshToken` parameter of the GoogleDeviceAuth instance so that the `GoogleDeviceAuth.refresh()` method can be used easily.
+The entire data object is also stored in `GoogleDeviceAuth.authData`.

   *Important note*: You should _permanently_ store the refresh token until it becomes invalid since this is the easiest way to get new access tokens.
 The Google OAuth system restricts the availability of refresh tokens so it is important to only request it when absolutely necessary.
+For more information see [here](#access_token-and-refresh_token).

 * ####`GoogleDeviceAuth.events.refreshSuccess`:
   Emitted on successful access token refresh.
 An example of the data sent by this event:

-    ```
+    ```json
     {
       "access_token" : "ya29.AHES6ZSuY8f6WFLswSv0HELP2J4cCvFSj-8GiZM0Pr6cgXU",
       "token_type" : "Bearer",